YDIN/branding/docs/headline.md

 A successful LinkedIn headline should tell your client what your value proposition is, in practice "What I can do for YOU".

 It should make them interested to click and open your profile and read learn more about you.
-If that happens... well, maybe the client opens someone else's profile!
+If that doesn't happens... well, maybe the client opens someone else's profile!

 ---